La Vuelta a Espana 2023 stage-by-stage guide

 Stage 18: Thursday 14 September, Pola de Allande – La Cruz de Linares (179km)

-Another hard day in the saddle features three category one climbs including back-to-back asents of the Puerto de la Cruz de Linares (8.3km at 8.6%), atop which the finish line awaits.
+Another hard day in the saddle features three category one climbs including back-to-back ascents of the Puerto de la Cruz de Linares (8.3km at 8.6%), where the finish line awaits.

 Stage 19: Friday 15 September, La Baneza – Iscar (177.5km)